 Family Entertainment Centres

-To run a Unlicensed Family Entertainment Centre, you need a licence
+To run a Family Entertainment Centre, you need a permit

 Family entertainment Centres (FECs) are most commonly located at seaside resorts, in airports and at motorway service centres.
 They will cater for families, including unaccompanied children and young children.

 Types of Machines

 If the operator of a family entertainment centre wants to make Category C machines available in addition to Category D machines, the operator will need to apply for an operating licence from the Commission and a premises licence from the licensing authority.

-The application for a permit can only be made by a person who occupies or plans to occupy the premises to be used as an unlicensed FEC.
+The application for a permit can only be made by a person who occupies or plans to occupy the premises to be used as an FEC.
 If the applicant is an individual, he or she must be aged 18 or over.

 Applications for a permit cannot be made if a premises licence is in effect for the same premises.
 The application must be made to the licensing authority in whose area the premises are wholly or partly situated.

-In addition to the statutory requirements, as part of any application for an Unlicensed Family Entertainment Centre Gaming Machine Permit, the Licensing Authority will require the following information to make a proper assessment:-
+In addition to the statutory requirements, as part of any application for an Family Entertainment Centre Gaming Machine Permit, the Licensing Authority will require the following information to make a proper assessment:-

 - an up to date enhanced Criminal Record Bureau check;